Skip to content

 I need access to a HPC Workspace.
 Who do I need to ask?

-HPC Workspaces are managed by the group manager/leader and if applicable a deputy.
+HPC Workspaces are managed by the group manager/leader.
 Therewith you need to ask them to add you to the primary or secondary group.
-See also HPC Workspace members.

 I need to share data with my colleges.
 What can I do?